-The character of Sondra in the book is closely based on the author’s mother, Isabel Moore, an editor at Photoplay magazine who counted Joan Crawford and Marylyn Monroe among her acquaintances, and was the author of numerous books under her own and various pen names, including The Day the Communists Took Over America (Isabel Moore, 1961) ; The Sex Cure — Doctors who mix Medicine and Women (as Elaine Dorian, 1962) ; The Girl From Aquarius as Dani Lawrence, 1970); and many others.
+Sondra in the novel is closely based on the author’s mother, Isabel Moore, an editor at Photoplay magazine who counted Joan Crawford and Marilyn Monroe among her acquaintances, and authored many books under her own and various pen names, including The Day the Communists Took Over America (Isabel Moore, 1961) ; The Sex Cure — Doctors who mix Medicine and Women (as Elaine Dorian, 1962) ; The Girl From Aquarius (as Dani Lawrence, 1970); and many others.

 Courtney’s father, Robbie, is based on Don W. Moore, who had edited stories for the pulp fiction magazine Argosy, written for the comic strip Flash Gordon, and later worked as a scriptwriter and producer on several television series including Rawhide.